 So, Slade Wilson?

 Now, who doesn't remember the amazing first season of Arrow?
-The moment when Slade Wilson/Deathstroke made his grand appearance on the series before being barred from ever appearing until the end of the fifth season — what could have caused the sudden change?
+The moment when Slade Wilson/Deathstroke made his grand appearance on the series before being barred from ever appearing until season 2, and the end of the fifth season — what could have caused the sudden change?

 After the announcement of Joe Manganiello portraying the assassin in the solo Batman movie in August 2016, The CW's version stayed locked away on Lian Yu.
 Now that Manganiello's portrayal has potentially been shelved for the time being, viewers of Arrow were able to see Manu Bennett take up the role again.
 Coincident?
 Hmph, maybe.
 Maybe not.